 - Provide a copy of your notes to the AccessAbility Resource Centre within 24 hours of each class

 - Attend your classes regularly and take complete notes

 - Receive a certificate and reference letter from the AccessAbility Resource Centre

 Past volunteers often say that being a notetaker motivates them to attend class, be more attentive, participate in class discussions and take comprehensive notes, which works to benefit both the notetaker and the student(s) requiring the notes.

 To become a Volunteer Notetaker:

 - Register Online using your UTM Login (UTORID)

 - Upload a sample of your lecture notes for each course.
-You may also utilize the high speed scanner/copier located at the AccessAbility Resource Centre.
+You may also use the high speed scanner/copier located at the AccessAbility Resource Centre (room DV2037)

 - You will be contacted by email if your notes are required for a specific course.

 For more information, please contact: